Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 <img src="assets/assign_perms.png" width="901" />

-Click **Add** and navigate to the table we just created and select it
+Click **Add** and navigate to the table we just created and select it:

 > aside positive
 >